sysrpl/custom-lighting/README.md

 ## Contents

-This git repository cotnains the source code, datasheets, images, a CAD files for the weather station.
+This git repository cotnains the source code, datasheets, images, a CAD files for the custom lighting project.